Interannual variability of Alexandrium fundyense abundance and shellfish toxicity in the Gulf of Maine

 Showing items related by title, author, creator and subject.

-Shellfish closures in Massachusetts, status and options : proceedings of a Sea Grant-sponsored workshop held at the Woods Hole Oceanographic Institution, Woods Hole, Massachusetts, March 22, 1989 : technical report White, Alan W.; Campbell, Lee Anne (Woods Hole Oceanographic Institution, 1989-09)This report is a summary of a workshop on the problem of shellfish closures due to microbial contamination in Massachusetts.
-The workshop, sponsored by the Woods Hole Oceanographic Institution Sea Grant Program, was held ...
+Shellfish diseases : current concerns of the Northeast : proceedings of a sea grant-sponsored workshop held at the Woods Hole Oceanographic Institution, Woods Hole, Massachusetts 02543, February 26, 1987 White, Alan W. (Woods Hole Oceanographic Institution, 1987-03)This report is a summary of a workshop on shellfish disease issues of current concern to the shellfishing industry of the northeastern United States.
+The workshop, sponsored by the Woods Hole Oceanographic Institution Sea ...